Traducción del resumen, índice e introducción de tesis doctoral aquí.

 - Thesis Abstract

 - To see Maria Escribano’s Ph.D.
-Thesis, click here (the thesis has been accessed 1973 times so far -August 2016, from all over the world, on www.academia.edu and the University of Limerick’s online thesis repository).
+Thesis, click here (the thesis has been accessed 2471 times by January 2018, from all over the world, on www.academia.edu and the University of Limerick’s online thesis repository).

 María delivers guest lectures on the Basque tradition and instrument Txalaparta as a social phenomenon, within the context of the Basque struggle.